Ocram95/IPv6CC_SoftwareX/README.md

 # IPv6CC Suite
 IPv6CC implements several network covert channels based on IPv6 protocol in Python3.
-The covert channels allow a sender to secretly communicate with a receiver, by injecting the information through three possible field of the IPv6 header:
+The covert channels allow a sender to secretly communicate with a receiver, by injecting the information through three possible fields of the IPv6 header:

 - Traffic Class (8 bit/packet)
 - Flow Label (20 bit/packet)
 - Hop Limit (1 bit/packet)

 There are multiple variants implemented:
 - Naive mode: the covert sender and the covert receiver agree on the total number of stegopackets to transmit.
 The receiver will extract the proper number of incoming packets from the beginning of the flow.